elastic/integrations/packages/lmd/docs/README.md

 # Lateral Movement Detection Model

-The Lateral movement detection model package contains assets that detect lateral movement based on file transfer activity.
+The Lateral movement detection model package contains assets that detect lateral movement based on file transfer activity and Windows RDP events.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial, Platinum, or Enterprise subscription before proceeding.
-This package is licensed under Elastic License v 2.0.
+This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

 ## Configuration